nicolgit/AVD-Playground/README.md

 ![Azure Virtual Desktop reference architecture](images/azure-virtual-desktop.png)

 * The application endpoints are in the customer's on-premises network.
-ExpressRoute extends the on-premises network into the Azure cloud, and Azure AD Connect integrates the customer's
-* Active Directory Domain Services (AD DS) with Azure Active Directory (Azure AD).
+* ExpressRoute extends the on-premises network into the Azure cloud, and Azure AD Connect integrates the customer's Active Directory Domain Services (AD DS) with Azure Active Directory (Azure AD).
-The Azure Virtual Desktop control plane handles Web Access, Gateway, Broker, Diagnostics, and extensibility components like REST APIs.
+* The Azure Virtual Desktop control plane handles Web Access, Gateway, Broker, Diagnostics, and extensibility components like REST APIs.
 * The customer manages AD DS and Azure AD, Azure subscriptions, virtual networks, Azure Files or Azure NetApp Files, and the Windows Virtual Desktop host pools and workspaces.
-* To increase capacity, the customer uses two Azure subscriptions in a hub-spoke architecture, and connects them via virtual network peering.
+* To increase capacity, in this schema, the customer uses two Azure subscriptions in a hub-spoke architecture, and connects them via virtual network peering.

-This diagram shows the AVD playground we will create
+The diagram below shows the AVD playground we will create:

 ![Lab Architecture](images/lab-architecture.png)